melissawm/minimalsphinx/README.md

 This repo contains a very simple example of how to set up and use Sphinx to generate Python documentation.

+See the rendered version of the documentation at [https://minimalsphinx.readthedocs.io](https://minimalsphinx.readthedocs.io)

 ## Basic instructions

 0. Install Python on your machine.
 Depending on your operating system, the instructions may vary.